 However, whilst I personally don't believe in using any unnatural method to treat hair loss, if you must use drugs, surely it’s best to stay on the "safer" side and use the branded version rather than generic Rogaine.

 That's because you'll know for sure that you're putting the pure drug onto your scalp (and at the concentration stated) from the company that has FDA approval.
-Anything else and you could run the risk of putting other substances into your body too – if the generic Rogaine you get hold of has impurities, it might not get absorbed as well as the branded drug and so give a lesser effect.
+Anything else and you could run the risk of putting other substances into your body too – if the generic Rogaine you get hold of has impurities, it might not be absorbed as well as the branded drug and so have a lesser effect.

 The branded version of Rogaine is available in both these forms.
 For men, 5% strength versions are available as both foam and liquid.
 For women, there is now a 5% foam version available, along with the original 2% strength liquid.